 What is hydrogen?

 Hydrogen is the universe’s most basic element, with just one proton and one electron.
 It is also the most abundant element in the universe, comprising 75% of all matter.
-Found abundantly on earth, it is chemically combined with other elements, like in water which has two hydrogen atoms and one oxygen atom in every molecule of HO.
+Found abundantly on earth, it is chemically combined with other elements, like in water which has two hydrogen atoms and one oxygen atom in every molecule of H

 Where does hydrogen come from?

 To produce hydrogen, hydrogen atoms must be separated from the molecules in which they naturally occur on earth.
-Today, a process called steam-methane reforming is the most common method for producing hydrogen by reacting natural gas or methane with steam to produce hydrogen, with carbon dioxide (CO₂) produced as a byproduct.
+Today, a process called steam-methane reforming is the most common method for producing hydrogen by reacting natural gas or methane with steam to produce hydrogen, with carbon dioxide (

-Hydrogen can be produced with significantly reduced emissions if the CO₂ byproduct is captured and stored in a process called carbon capture for sequestration.
+CO₂ byproduct is captured and stored in a process called carbon capture for sequestration.

 Green hydrogen can then be transported to fueling stations, dispensed, and used to power vehicles resulting in an emissions-free value chain.